swiftlang/swift-evolution/proposals/0409-access-level-on-imports.md

 apply that information when type-checking the source file, and determine when indirect clients can skip loading transitive dependencies.
-We then cover other concerns addressed by this proposal: the different default access levels of imports in Swift 5/6 and a future language mode, and the relationship with other attributes on imports.
+We then cover other concerns addressed by this proposal: the different default access levels of imports in different language modes, and the relationship with other attributes on imports.

 ### Declaring the access level of an imported module